Nathan-Reynolds09/Cybersecurity-Portfolio/README.md

 * Technical Documentation

 ## 📌 Future Projects
-New projects will be added regularly, as I continue to learn and grow in the cybersecurity field.
-I am eager to keep learning all there is to know about being a security analyst!
+New projects will be added regularly, as I continue to learn and grow.
+I am eager to keep learning all there is to know about pursuing a career in IT!

 ## 📈 Certifications
 * Foundation of Cybersecurity - Google
 * Play It Safe: Manaage Security Risks - Google

 ## 💡 About Me
-I am currently a student at the University of Central Florida pursuing a Bachelor's in Information Technology.
-With a solid foundation in cybersecurity, I am motivated on helping organizations mitigate risks and defend against cyber threats.
-I’m eager to apply my knowledge to tackle challenging security issues in real-world environments.
+I am currently a student at the University of Central Florida pursuing a Bachelor's degree in Information Technology.
+With a strong foundation in IT concepts and practical skills, I’m passionate about using technology to solve problems, improve efficiency, and support organizational goals.
+I’m eager to apply my knowledge and continue learning through hands-on experience in real-world IT environments.

 ## 🗨️ Contact
 Linkedin: [Nathan Reynolds](https://www.linkedin.com/in/nathan-reynolds09/) <br>